electric-sql/d2ts/reference-version/README.md

+# This is a reference implementation of Differential Dataflow in Python.

+It is taken from https://github.com/ruchirK/python-differential/ and this blog post: https://materialize.com/blog/differential-from-scratch/

-# Differential Dataflow, in Python.
+## Differential Dataflow, in Python.

 WIP.